 This provision represents an aggressive attempt by California to generate income based on all capital gain on real estate owned within its borders.
 As of right now, California has the most aggressive provision of this kind, but other states could follow California’s lead in the near future as they try to balance their budgets.

 Providing a summary of each state’s tax issues is beyond the scope of this article, as every investor’s situation will be different, but this at least gives you some sense of what’s involved at the state level when a 1031 exchange is done.
 Because of the complexity involved with like-kind transactions, it’s often helpful to partner with an investment management firm that specializes in them.
 At CWS Capital Partners, we have decades of experience helping investors through their 1031 exchanges in several states.
-Contact us today to get started with your transaction, and be sure to read our white paper to learn more about 1031 exchanges.
+Be sure to read our white paper to learn more about 1031 exchanges.

 The information provided here is for your general informational purposes only.
 It should not be considered a recommendation or personalized advisory advice.
 CWS has made this third party information available from authors it believes are knowledgeable and reliable resources.
 However, its accuracy or completeness cannot be guaranteed and sentiment may change due to legal or economic conditions.